aerogear-attic/managed-services-broker/README.md

 $ oc process -f templates/broker.local.template.yml -p URL=http://192.168.99.1:8080 | oc create -f -
 ```

-Alternatively, if you already have a running managed service broker in your cluster you can patch the existing resource:
+Alternatively, if you already have a running managed service broker (named managed-services-broker in the example below) in your cluster you can patch the existing resource:
 ```
 $ oc patch clusterservicebroker/managed-services-broker --patch '{"spec":{"url": "http://192.168.99.1:8080"}}'
 ```